msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

+**1.2.6.5**
+   - Comment elements now wrap the text
+   - Multiline editor available in property window for element comment descriptions and Comment element text
+   - Xml format changed for .efmodel file - can't be loaded by any version < 1.2.6.3
+   - Support for automatic migration to new model xml formats

 **1.2.6.2**
    - Added XML docs to DbContext, DatabaseInitializer and DbMigrationsConfiguration
    - Enabled drag and drop reordering of enum values and class properties